-Hydraulic Filter (Hydraulic Oil Filter) for different automobiles
+Hydraulic oil filter for different automobiles

 The Steering filter is part of the power steering.
 It serves to filter out suspended solids and foreign objects from the power steering hydraulic system.
 It is generally replaced whenever the hydraulic fluid is changed.